 (Photo credit @jeanette.nic)

 Seebad Enge is not solely a swimming area right on the Zurich lake but it offers plenty of professional services across the year.
 From swim coaches, yoga classes, ving-tsun, SUP to a beautician and sauna, you name it.
-Badi Enge is also a well-known destination for music lovers.
+Seebad Enge is also a well-known destination for music lovers.
 It hosts some of the city’s finest acoustic concerts during the summer months!
 Divided into a mixed and a women only swimming area during the day, it turns into a bar and concert venue after 7pm.
+Seebad Enge is also one of most known SUP Zurich spots.

-It is open daily but only from May to September.
+Seebad Enge is open daily but only from May to September.
 Entrance: CHF 8.
+You can also rent equipments there if you are targeting it as a SUP Zurich destination.

 Seebad Luzern (Luzern)